john-samir/evaluate-news-article/README.md

 ## Notes

-1. You can run this tool either using Production mode or Development mode Development mode run on port 8080 (note that to get the api result, you have to start the server by using command npm start)
+1. You can run this tool either using Production mode or Development mode.
+   - Development mode runs on port 8080 (Note: to get the results you have to start the server by using command npm start).
-   Production mode run on port 8081
+   - Production mode runs on port 8081
 ```
 npm run build-dev
 npm run build-prod